 Satan’s Coffee Corner

 Looking for stellar coffee in Barcelona on one of the quietest, coziest, sun-drenched corners of the city?
-Satan’s Coffee Corner is one of the trend-setters for good coffee in Barcelona, so if you love a high quality cuppa joe, be sure to make this a stop in your wanderings of the Gothic Quarter.
+Satan’s Coffee Corner is one of the trend-setters for good coffee in Barcelona, so if you love a high quality cuppa joe, be sure to make this a stop in your wanderings while finding where to eat in the Gothic Quarter.
 Don’t know how to order?
 Check out our guide for how to order coffee in Barcelona, though the coffee at Satan’s Coffee Corner does get a bit more gourmet!

-Address: Carrer de l’Arc de Sant Ramon del Call
+Address: Carrer de l’Arc de Sant Ramon del Call, 11

 Barcelona and Catalonia have long been on the map for creative cuisine, and Pla, a local favorite, is the perfect spot for special occasions or romantic dinners.
-Get ready to stimulate your senses with their inventive dishes and different tasting menus, all the while tucked into one of the most beautiful restaurants of the Gothic Quarter.
+Get ready to stimulate your senses with their inventive dishes and different tasting menus.
+All the while, you’ll be tucked into one of the most beautiful places to eat in the Gothic Quarter.

 Address: Carrer de Bellafila, 5